Protect Yourself When You Hire A Contractor

 5.)
 Be Patient

 Using contractors in your home is a longer process than they tell you.
-It’s worth waiting to get one that you trust and has good referrals.
+It’s worth waiting to get one that you trust and has good referrals from actual customers.